-Hiring a law firm specializing in debt collection has many advantages.
-Thrift & McLemore’s attorneys are qualified in the State of Georgia to collect debts on behalf of their clients.
-We can save you time, money, and frustration because prior to any collection action, we evaluate the legal merit of your claim, including statutory and evidentiary review.
-Contact Thrift & McLemore by email at [email protected] or by phone at 678-784-4150 to discuss how we can help you and your organization today!
+Thrift & McLemore’s attorneys are qualified in the State of Georgia to navigate contractor disputes on behalf of their clients.
+Rest assured that you are in good hands with Thrift & McLemore as we have handled numerous construction cases, and achieved results for our clients countless times.
+Contact Thrift & McLemore by email at [email protected] or by phone at 678-784-4150 to discuss how we can help you today!